 1. Image Analysis Software Development for Ophthalmology and Vision Sciences:

-We collaborate with our clinical colleagues, including Duke Advanced Reasearch in SDOCT Imaging Laboratory, A major focus of our lab is development of fully automated software to objectively detect and evaluate the biomarkers for onset and progression of ocular diseases in adults (e.g. diabetic retinopathy, age-related macular degeneration (AMD), or Glaucoma) and children (e.g. retinopathy or prematurity (ROP)).
+We collaborate with our clinical colleagues, including Duke Advanced Reasearch in SDOCT Imaging Laboratory.
+A major focus of our lab is the development of fully automated software to objectively detect and evaluate the biomarkers for onset and progression of ocular diseases in adults (e.g. diabetic retinopathy, age-related macular degeneration (AMD), or glaucoma) and children (e.g. retinopathy or prematurity (ROP)).
 We also develop automatic segmentation algorithms to detect/segment/quantify ocular anatomical/pathological structures seen on ophthalmic imaging systems such as Optical Coherence Tomography (OCT).

 2. Image Processing Theory and Application:

 We study efficient signal processing based methods to overcome the theoretical and practical limitations that constrain the achievable resolution of any imaging device.
 Our approach, which is based on adaptive extraction and robust fusion of relevant information from the expensive and sophisticated as well as simple and cheap sensors, has found wide applications in improving the quality of imaging systems such as ophthalmic SD-OCT, video indirect ophthalmoscopy, digital X-ray mammography, electronic and optical microscopes, and commercial digital camcorders.
-When I am not busy developing a mathematical model of the procrastination theory, I play with some statistical signal processing ideas, mainly super-resolution, demosaicing/deblurring/denoising, motion estimation, compressive sensing/adaptive sampling, and sensor fusion.
+When not developing a mathematical model of the procrastination theory, we take part in some statistical signal processing ideas, mainly super-resolution, demosaicing/deblurring/denoising, motion estimation, compressive sensing/adaptive sampling, and sensor fusion.

 3. Advanced Ophthalmic Imaging Hardware Development: